leonidas1712/MilgramBench/README.md

 ### 1. Main Results (4 runs total)

-**Note:** Each full evaluation takes ~20 minutes and costs a few dollars in API calls.
+**Note:** Each full evaluation for a model takes ~15 minutes and costs a few dollars in API calls.

-The main script has CLI arguments for model name and scratchpad condition, but to change the other parts

 ```bash
 # Run 1: GPT-4o without scratchpad